Providing a Direct Pathway to Airlines

 As a Part 141 university, eligible CAU graduates can benefit from a 250-500 flight-hour reduction when seeking their ATP certification and receive a reduction in the minimum age requirement to become a first officer.
 While candidates typically need 1,500 flight hours and must be at least 23 years old to be eligible for their ATP, CAU graduates can qualify for a restricted ATP (R-ATP) with only 1,000-1,250 flight hours at the age of 21.

-These benefits put CAU graduates in the pipeline for jobs much quicker than other candidates, including positions as first officers at regional airlines.
+These benefits put CAU graduates in the pipeline for jobs much quicker than other candidates, including positions as first officers at the airlines.

 Your Pathway with CAU